GitLab integration

 Argos reads commit history to select the correct [baseline build](/docs/learn/platform-fundamentals/baseline-build.md) and reports statuses back to GitLab.
-Connecting your repository ensures Argos can compare builds accurately and keep merge requests up to date.
+The integration also lets you sign in with GitLab and import your GitLab repositories.

 {% stepper %}